ajaypediredla14/User-Registration/README.md

 * open the terminal in the main directory of our project.
 * Make sure you have installed all the required package.json modules.
 * Setup your Xampp for Mysql Databasee.
-* Run the webste locally using npm run start
+* Run the website locally using npm run start
 ```